Vurv78/Autorun/README.md

   - Ignore autorun.lua in the project for now..

 - Separate AllocConsole that allows for running commands (currently only lua_run) (Cause I'm too retarded to hook ConCommand, and either way it's safer)

+## Dependencies:
+- This comes with Microsoft Detours
+  - Older version, v1.5
+  - See the updated version: https://github.com/microsoft/Detours

+Also you of course need an injector, any one will do.
+Just make sure the script builds to the injector target (32 or 64 bit) Same applies to your gmod version.
+If you use 32 bit, build to 32 bit, vice versa